Don Q: International awards and recognitions

 Don Q has been featured in the 2012 motion picture comedy Ted.
 According to a July 5, 2012, article by Robert Haynes-Peterson in Examiner.com, "The DonQ in question turns up at a drug- and Flash Gordon-fueled party scene which also serves as a pivotal turning point in the story.
 Gearing up to do shots, Wahlberg grabs the nearest bottle of rum and turns it to the camera for a lingering several seconds."
 It is also mentioned in the song "Come Get Her" by Rae Sremmurd.

-Types
+Products

-Don Q has been produced in a number of different types, some of the most prominent being:
+Don Q has been produced in a number of different types: